 Everybody takes vaccination in childhood against some deadly diseases.
 In Scandinavian countries such as Norway and Sweden, parents prefer to give children natural vaccination by letting them sleep outside the home even in cold temperatures.
 It is believed to increase their immunity levels.
 Even daycare centres have a demarcated time to let children sleep outside, thus helping them develop immunity against sickness.
 Scandinavia sure knows the art of germ protection.

 Todoet Poeles refers to stress sleeping.
-When in stress, get into a deep sleep is what people in Bali, Indonesia believe and exercise.
+When in stress, getting into a deep sleep is what people in Bali, Indonesia believe and exercise.
 Also referred to as meditative sleep, Balinese believe in resting the brain from conscious overthinking and thereby allowing it to declutter in sleep.
-It makes you calm and takes you to a peaceful condition, enabling to handle problems better.
+It makes you calm and takes you to a peaceful condition, enabling you to handle problems better.

 A good way to close down constant mental disturbances, isn’t it?

-Have you ever dozed off at a public place?
+Have you ever dozed off in a public place?
 Well, if you were embarrassed when someone caught you in the act, here’s something that you must know.
 The Japanese appreciate sleeping on the go!
-Sleeping while travelling or other times is looked upon respectfully in Japan and is considered as an act of a productive person.
+Sleeping while travelling or at other times is looked upon respectfully in Japan and is considered an act of a productive person.
 It is called inemuri, meaning – sleeping on duty or sleeping while present.
-What more of a high regard could it reflect on a person who shows up in his busy schedule and dozes than not showing up and ticks you out from the priority list?
+What more of high regard could it reflect on a person who shows up in his busy schedule and dozes than not showing up and ticks you out from the priority list?

 How many times have you heard voices waking you up or an annoying alarm clock that wouldn’t shut up without a snoozer?
 Botswana breaks the rules by not having a standard sleep timing.
-Be it the day or night, people here do not stick to a common sleep timing and fall asleep whenever they are tired.
+Be it day or night, people here do not stick to a common sleep timing and fall asleep whenever they are tired.
 This ensures timely rest for the body than having to wait longer even when tired.

-Great tea and acupuncture are considered as remedies to induce sleep in China.
+Great tea and acupuncture are considered remedies to induce sleep in China.
 The Chinese also believe that getting to bed on time acts as a healing power in resolving body conditions by activating organ repair in sleep.
 Their average sleep time is around 10.30 pm to 11 pm.

-Africa is a country where many parts are plagued with mosquitoes probably because of the existence of forest and a thick ungroomed vegetation in various places.
+Africa is a country where many parts are plagued with mosquitoes probably because of the existence of forests and thick ungroomed vegetation in various places.
 These mosquitoes are sure enemies to sleep for many obvious reasons – their annoying buzzing noise, hazardous bites and carriers of contagious diseases.
 Thus, Africans prefer a netted bed totally protected from the surrounding.
-These sleep cultures reveal more about the ethnicity and the situations that people sleep in various countries.
+These sleep cultures reveal more about the ethnicity and the situations in that people sleep in various countries.
 A good night’s sleep is an essential part of a balanced and healthy life.
 If you have issues with sleep, then figure out the cause and pay attention to get it eradicated.